Addition of Acids (H2SO4 and HCl)

 Click on Open to import the example water “calcite-2.sol”.
 Then click on Reac and enter for the reactant “HCl” the value 0.2 mmol/L. Run the calculation with Start.

-The final result is shown in the right screenshot: The addition of 0.2 mM HCl decreases the pH from 8.20 to 7.24.
+The result is shown in the right screenshot: The addition of 0.2 mM HCl decreases the pH from 8.20 to 7.24.